 - Focus on fitness.
 Core strength, stamina, balance, and flexibility keep you feeling fit.
 They also help to prevent falls.
 Once you retire, make a point of exploring fitness programs.
 Try a chair yoga class or Tai Chi.
 Join your local YMCA and swim in a heated pool a few times a week.

 - Mind your money.
 Did you create a budget before you retired?
 While most seniors did, not everyone is good about sticking to it.
 Set up and stick with a reasonable budget.
 Some people find paying for things in cash, and avoiding the use of credit cards, makes it easier to stay on track.

 - Rainbow menu plans: Nutrition is one of the most important factors in healthy aging.
 One tip that can help you when you are planning weekly menus is to remember to eat a rainbow of fruits and vegetables.
 Red, orange, yellow, indigo, violet, blue, and green are the seven colors that make up a rainbow—think about these colors as you grocery shop.

 - Follow your dreams.
 Don’t let fear of the unknown hold you back from following your dreams.
-Whether it’s an overseas vacation or hiking in the Grand Canyon, retirement is a time to pursue your passions.
+Retirement is a time to pursue your passions.